katharynduffy/Environmental-Informatics-Using-Research-Infrastructures-and-their-Data/docs/02_Introduction_to_NEON.md

 <img src="02_Introduction_to_NEON_files/figure-html/unnamed-chunk-20-1.png" width="672" />

 7. Answer the following questions:
+* What do you think about your simile linear model?
+What are its limitations?
 * How many `unique` species are present at `WREF`?
 * What are the `top_5` trees based on height?
 Diameter?
 * What proportion of sampled trees are dead?